Feed Crop Takeaways

 The top 3 U.S. crops – corn, soybeans, and hay – are primarily feed crops.

-Together, these 3 crops make up almost three-quarters of all harvested cropland.
-About two-thirds of that crop production goes to farmed animals.
+Together, these 3 crops make up almost three-quarters (~73%) of all harvested cropland.

-The U.S. uses the majority (at least 55%) of its exceptionally fertile cropland to feed farmed animals, domestically and via exports.
+The U.S. uses the majority – at least 55% – of its exceptionally fertile cropland to grow feed specifically for farmed animals.

-Feed crops use extensive amounts of scarce resources, including water, fertile land, and fertilizers; production practices for these monoculture crops are central drivers of pollution and biodiversity loss.
+Feed crops use extensive amounts of scarce resources, including water, fertile land, and fertilizers; production practices for these monoculture crops are central drivers of pollution, water scarcity, and biodiversity loss.

 Corn, Soybeans, and Hay

-Acreage devoted to corn, soybeans, and hay is ~50 times the acreage devoted to vegetables.
+Acreage devoted to corn, soybeans, and hay is about 50 times the acreage devoted to vegetables.

 Feed Crop Figures & Conversion